CoinCulture/evm-tools/analysis/guide.md

 OUT: 0x09
 ```

-Note how the 32-byte, big endian 0x09 is stored in memory, and how the program finally outputs a `0x09`.
+Note how the 32-byte, Big Endian 0x09 is stored in memory, and how the program finally outputs a `0x09`.

 If the arguments we are adding are larger than one byte, we can use a different PUSH operator.
 For instance, to add two-byte numbers like 257 (0x0101) and 258 (0x0102), we use PUSH2 (0x61):